 In our last blog post on why companies should not shy away from hiring freelancers, we pointed out that not every job needs to be done in-house.
 Taking that to the next level and to add more conviction to your thought process, we decided to discuss the concept of Open Talent Economy – an evolution from traditional ways of closed organizational functioning towards more unbound environs.
 Deloitte, in 2013, announced to the world of human resources, the evolution of a new Open Talent Economy.
-The report is a harbinger on how, like open source software, human talent will also move towards an open economy – creating borderless workspaces.
+The report is a harbinger of how, like open source software, human talent will also move towards an open economy – creating borderless workspaces with the liquid workforce.

 Explore new horizons of talent utilization

-In an open talent economy the boundaries of your organization becomes fluid.
+In an open talent economy, the boundaries of your organization become fluid.
 You are no longer confined to the capabilities that merely your organization’s employee rolls can provide.
-The Deloitte report writes, “Imagine how much potential would be unlocked if people at every level of an organization were empowered to reach beyond its walls to build and harness broader communities.”
+The Deloitte report writes, “Imagine how much potential would be unlocked if people at every level of an organization were empowered to reach beyond its walls to build and harness broader communities of remote work.”
 By opening up from the closed walls of an organization, the open talent economy promises huge possibilities.
 The dimensions that you can give to work would just expand.
-New ideas arise, new problem solving techniques can be found and unidimensional thinking that are influenced by organizational routines can be replaced by multitudes of open perspectives.
+New ideas arise, new problem-solving techniques can be found and unidimensional thinking that is influenced by organizational routines can be replaced by multitudes of open perspectives.

-In this new environment the inflow and outflow of human resources can be creatively managed.
-Your internal resource team can reach out to the external resource pool as and when need arises.
-You also will be able to effectively use your in-house talent by building talent partnerships that involve employees, consultants and freelancers.
+In this new environment, the inflow and outflow of human resources can be creatively managed.
+Your internal resource team can reach out to the external resource pool as and when the need arises.
+You also will be able to effectively use your in-house talent by building talent partnerships that involve employees, independent consultants, and freelancers.
 Pfizer, in 2008, found that its highly skilled workers were entangled in mundane tasks like report making and data entry for 20-40% of their time.
-Realising this talent wastage, Pfizer freed its employees from these routine tasks by contracting external resources to fulfill them.
+Realizing this talent wastage, Pfizer freed its employees from these routine tasks by contracting external resources to fulfill them.
 The future lies with such collaborative models that can leverage the best of talents within and outside of your organization.

 Leverage the Power of the Crowd

-The social media, online talent platforms and mobile technology has been able to democratize, mobilize talent and simplify access to talent.
-This makes crowdsourcinga huge opportunity in an Open Talent Economy.
+The social media, online talent platforms and mobile technology has been able to democratize, mobilize talent and simplify access the blended workforce.
+This makes crowd-sourcing a huge opportunity in an Open Talent Economy.

 Shift gears to catch up with talent paradigm shift